reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 For each feature that we want to use, we add a new enum constant.
 We can influence the features with a handful of [different annotations](https://github.com/togglz/togglz/tree/master/core/src/main/java/org/togglz/core/annotation).

-What's left to do is to tell Togglz that is should use this `Features` enum.
+What's left to do is to tell Togglz that it should use this `Features` enum.
 We do this by setting the `togglz.feature-enums` property in Spring Boot's `application.yml` configuration file:

 ```yaml
 togglz: